Difference Between Short Term vs Long Term Capital Gains

 Similarly, consider this example, Ms. Jane bought gold in 2012 worth $3,000.00.
 She held it for 3 years and then sold it off in 2015 for $3,800.00 (with market levels higher than in 2012).
 As the holding period was more than a year, the profit of $800.00 shall be called as a long-term capital gain.

-However, before actually calculating the exact amount of gains, there are some charges which need to be deducted from the realized returns, like:
+However, before actually calculating the exact amount of gains, there are some changes which need to be deducted from the realized returns, like:

 - brokerage fees (if any), incurred as part of the transaction;

-- administrative costs of stationary (and/or stamping if legal formalities involved);
+- administrative costs of stationery (and/or stamping if legal formalities involved);

 - attorney costs (if any);